prysmaticlabs/documentation/website/docs/prepare-for-merge.md

         <div class='input-container'><input id="cl-2" type='checkbox'/><span class='done'></span></div>
         <div class='guidance-container'>
             <label for="cl-2">Review "Before and now"</label>
-            <p>The next section gives you a high-level overview of the items that you need to keep in mind while preparing for The Merge.
+            <p>The <a href='#the-merge-before-and-now'>Before and now</a> section below gives you a high-level overview of the items that you need to keep in mind while preparing for The Merge.
 See the Ethereum.org <a href='https://blog.ethereum.org/2022/08/24/mainnet-merge-announcement/'>Merge announcement</a> and <a href='https://launchpad.ethereum.org/en/merge-readiness'>Merge readiness checklist</a> for more detailed information.</p>
         </div>
     </div>
     <div class='task'>
         <div class='input-container'><input id="cl-3" type='checkbox'/><span class='done'></span></div>
         <div class='guidance-container'>
-            <label for="cl-3">Ensure that you're using a Merge-ready version of your execution client</label>
+            <label for="cl-3">Use a Merge-ready version of your execution client</label>
             <p>You may need to use a prerelease version of execution client software.
 Refer to your execution client software documentation for the latest guidance.</p>
         </div>
     </div>